leo-burnett/folio/source/content/Categories/Resources/Tech Futures.md

 Do you know anyone who would like to fund this work?
 Are you a member of a group who would welcome a training or event around digital security, cleaning our phones, or understanding what AI actually is?
 Do you want to join a coalition to fight back against big tech in the state of Maine?

-Learn more about who I am and my experience here.
+Learn more about who I am and my experience at [About Leo].
 If you're interested in working together, get in touch with me at [leo@omniumcollective.com](mailto:leo@omniumcollective.com).

+[^1]: According to comments made at the September 9, 2025 HHS Committee [meeting](https://portlandme.portal.civicclerk.com/event/8035/media)

+[^2]: My father actually reported on this story in the next room over from me, at the same time that I was [writing](https://theburn.beehiiv.com/p/the-police-want-to-buy-a-drone-cruise-ship-pollution-and-more) about Portland’s drone purchase.
+The synchronicity of these two events led me to create this document.